-Fostering requirements UK
+Fostering Requirements UK

-1. Be over the age of 21
+- You must be over the age of 21

-2. Have a spare bedroom that a young person can have to themselves
+- You must have a spare bedroom that a young person can have to themselves

 In most cases, we ask that one foster carer in a family performs the role full-time and has no other employment.
 However, depending on the type of placement, there may be some opportunities for you to work in a flexible or part-time capacity.